tomwhartung/always_learning_python/16-frankenform_python_email_exp/README.md

 ## Installation

-Starting a new virtual environment.
-We need flask-wtf, flask-bootstrap, and flask-mail.
+Using the virtual environment we used in ../14-flask_frankenform_with_db .
-Sqlite3 is already included in python3.
+Smtplib is already included in python.

+### Install sendmail

+As root:

 ```
-pip3 install flask==0.12    # needed for code copied from ../14-flask_frankenform_with_db
-pip3 install flask-wtf      # needed for code copied from ../14-flask_frankenform_with_db
+apt-get install sendmail
 ```

 ## Creating the db and table